EEXCESS/peas/README.md

 PEAS stands for Private, Efficient and Accurate (web) Search.

-It is composed of two protocols:
+It is composed of three protocols:
 - an unlinkability protocol (peas_unlink): aims at hiding users identity,
-- an indistinguishability protocol (peas_indist): aims at hiding users intents by obfuscating their queries.
+- an indistinguishability protocol (peas_indist): aims at hiding users intents by obfuscating their queries,
+- a personalization protocol (peas_perso): aims at sharing users information without revealing private information.

 The request and response formats handled in these protocols are described [here](https://github.com/EEXCESS/eexcess/wiki/Request-and-Response-format-for-call-to-federated-recommender-and-privacy-proxy#request-and-response-formats-to-interact-with-the-privacy-proxy).